Rapper Troy Ave Shot Twice On Christmas Day, In Stable Condition After Being Hospitalized

 Such is the case for rapper Troy Ave (Roland Collins), a 31-year-old artist from Brooklyn, New York.
 In a report by NBC New York, it’s been confirmed that the artist was shot at twice on Christmas day.
 The incident occurred while Ave was sitting in his vehicle, apparently on his way to visit family.
 Located in East Flatbush around 4:20 p.m. at the time of the shooting, the rapper was with his girlfriend when a shooter approached to make an attempt.

 It’s possible that the shooting was meant to be fatal, as one bullet grazed Ave’s head.
 Unfortunately, the other managed to hit the “Your Style” rapper in the arm.
-It’s reported that Ave was stable enough to attempt to drive himself to the Brookdale Hospital, but he could only get a certain distance before he was unable to continue.
+It’s reported that Ave was stable enough to attempt to drive himself to the Brookdale hospital, but he could only get a certain distance before he was unable to continue.
 According to his lawyer, John Stella, Ave was able to get assistance as a citizen drove him and his girlfriend the rest of the way.
 While Ave suffered injuries, his girlfriend was unharmed and was fortunate to have been spared a similar fate.

 Brooklyn: Rapper Troy Ave was shot in the arm & grazed in the head while driving Maserati on East 91st St & Linden Blvd. @AllisonPapson pic.twitter.com/2k2RrKiBqR